NLnetLabs/rpki-doc/source/routinator/configuration.rst

 Routinator can take its configuration from a file.
 You can specify such a configuration file via the ``-c`` option.
 If you don’t, Routinator will check if there is a file ``$HOME/.routinator.conf`` and if it exists, use it.
-If it doesn’t exist and there is no ``-c`` option, default values are used.
+If it doesn’t exist and there is no ``-c`` option, the default values are used.

-The configuration file is a `TOML file <https://github.com/toml-lang/toml>`_.
+For specifying configuration options, Routinator uses a `TOML file
-Its entries are named similarly to the command line options.
+<https://github.com/toml-lang/toml>`_.
+Its entries are named similarly to the
+command line options.
 A complete sample configuration file showing all the default values can be found in the repository at `etc/routinator.conf
 <https://github.com/NLnetLabs/routinator/blob/master/etc/routinator.conf>`_.

 Applying Local Exceptions